kbaesler/Wave/docs/source/faq.rst

 What was the motivation?
 ---------------------------
-Over that years as a developer in the Geographic Information System (GIS) for Electric & Gas Utlities there's been an increasing need for a way to make development easier as the industries needs increase in complexity.
+Over the years as a developer in the Geographic Information System (GIS) for Utilities industry there's been an increasing need for a way to make development easier as the industries needs increase in complexity.

 What is ArcGIS?
 ----------------